alerodri1976/Solow/README.md

 ss_prob = NonlinearProblem(ss_sys,[k=>2.0],p)
 ```

-Finaly we tell Julia to the solution to our problem
+Finaly we tell Julia to find the solution to our problem

 ```Julia
 ss_sol = solve(ss_prob)